14islands/14islands-com-v2/app/blog/_posts/2017-01-5-our-year-in-review-2016.md

 When it draws close to Christmas every year we have a celebration.
 We usually seek out Swedish traditions, but this time we went Japanese style at [Yasuragi](http://yasuragi.se/en/).
 Yasuragi is a Spa Hotel located in the archipelago near Stockholm.

+{% include post-image.html alt="Yasuragi" src="/images/blog/2016-12-year-in-review/yasuragi-16_10-post.jpg" margin="both" ratio="16_10" %}

 Hot bath in a cold weather.
 The contrast might surprise you but it’s pleasantly relaxing.
 A few activities and snaps of sake later and our energies were fully recharged for the winter.

-{% include post-image.html alt="Yasuragi" src="/images/blog/2016-12-year-in-review/yasuragi-16_10.jpg" margin="both" ratio="16_10" %}

 {% include post-image.html alt="Yasuragi" src="/images/blog/2016-12-year-in-review/yasuragi-2-16_10.jpg" margin="both" ratio="16_10" %}